dinerojs/dinero.js/README.md

 Dinero({ amount: 1, currency: 'JPY', precision: 0 })
 ```

-Of course, if you're using the same currency more than once, it might be worth setting a default precision.
+If you're using the same currency more than once, it might be worth setting a default precision.

 ```js
 // The Iraqi dinar has up to 3 sub-units